Last update: 11.26.2018

 New York, US

-As you can see, Astrill VPN speeds are genuinely impressive, even bearing in mind that our base speeds without VPN are 240 Mbps.
+As you can see, Astrill VPN speeds are genuinely impressive.

 While low upload speeds might be concerning to some, most users will not see that as a deal-breaker.
 High download speeds are routine, however, which should accommodate streamers and torrenters pretty comfortably.
 We were especially surprised by the fact that the US New York server managed to overtake the UK server, even though we’re located much closer to the latter.